eric-ampire/android-dev-challenge-compose/README.md

 ## :scroll: Description

+Dogs Life Application
 <!--- Describe your app in one or two sentences -->

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+I'm proud of the fact that I've learned jetpack composes in a very short period of time and I've started testing it since the first version.

 ## :camera_flash: Screenshots